letinh6498/udagram/Documents/CIRCLECI_PIPELINE.md

 ### Hold

-Hold the build of `main` branch to get approval.
-After the build is approved, run deploy job.
+The hold job is used to pause the pipeline and wait for manual approval before continuing.
+This is useful when you want to review the build before deploying it to production.

 ### Deploy

 Run the deploy job:

-1. Install the node `node-version: '14.15'`
+1. Install the node `node/install`
 2. Setup Elastic Beanstalk `eb/setup`
 3. Setup AWS CLI `aws-cli/setup`
 4. Checkout source code from github